wcarmon/docs/golang/config.complex.md

 		return errors.New("outputPath is required")
 	}

-	// TODO: do any other validation here
+	// TODO: do other validation here

 	return nil
 }